James Bourne: Future Boy

-Following the split of Son of Dork, Bourne pursued a musical career as a solo artist under the name Future Boy.
+Following Son of Dork, Bourne pursued a musical career as a solo artist under the name Future Boy.
 In June 2009, Bourne announced that he had begun recording his debut solo album; "not a rock album.
 It is 100% electronic."
 Volume 1 was produced and mixed by Tommy Henriksen and Bourne at Henriksen's Anarchy Studio's in Nashville and Los Angeles.
 Side A of Volume 1 was released on 3 May 2010; the album was released via his official website and not a record label.
 Side B would be released on 3 June.
 Side B featured a further five songs, including a ballad with his then girlfriend Gabriela Arciero.
 As part of Valentine's Day, Future Boy posted a new track on Facebook called "Dangerous"; the song didn't make the final cut for Volume 1.

 Although Volume 2 was officially announced in February 2011 for a 3 May 2012 release as a Facebook video game Space Travellers, the album has yet to surface due to technical difficulties and other commitments.
 Bourne confirmed in 2020 that the second album was 'mixed and mastered' but he would not be releasing it due to his commitment to his solo career.